How to Become a Certified Phlebotomist

 - You’ll work in a fast-paced medical environment, meeting patients and helping to resolve some interesting medical issues.

 - You can immerse yourself in additional education to advance your medical knowledge.
-Study is interesting and intellectually stimulating.
+Studying is interesting and intellectually stimulating.

 - The decision to become a certified phlebotomist doesn’t take that long compared to other schooling options.
 You can study online, too.